 |Net Metering||Net metering allows homeowners that create excess energy to use it as a credit on their next electric bill.
 Although net metering is not mandatory in Idaho, many providers take advantage of it and offer fair rates.||None|

-The program allows you a tax credit of up to 26% of the cost of your solar installation.
+The program allows you a tax credit of 30% of the cost of your solar installation.
 The solar system will need to be paid out of pocket and in full, with credit being returned and filed against any taxes you owe for that year.

 Idaho has a strong state-level program called the Residential Alternative Energy Tax Deduction.
-This allows payers to save up to 40% of the cost of solar, wind, and geothermal power installations in their home.
-This 40% deduction will be applied the year that you purchase and install your photovoltaic system, but then you can save an additional 20% for the three years following that.
+This allows payers to save up to 40% of the cost of their home’s solar, wind, and geothermal power installations.
+This 40% deduction will be applied the year you purchase and install your photovoltaic system, but you can save an additional 20% for the three years following that.

 The most you can save in one year is $5,000, and the total for four years is $20,000.
-This means that if you can wait for your money, you can end up getting almost all of what you paid for your solar system back.
+This means that if you can wait for your money, you can get almost all of what you paid for your solar system back.
 In addition, you will be able to combine this with your federal-level tax savings.

 This is one of the stronger programs in the industry and one that is well worth considering.

-There is no tax credit for a residential solar system purchase in the state of Idaho.
-This means that you will still be subject to the sales tax rate of 6.50% for all of your purchases towards your new solar power system.
+There is no tax credit for a residential solar system purchase in Idaho.
+This means that you will still be subject to the sales tax rate of 6.50% for your new solar power system purchases.

 Property taxes will increase with the installation of a solar system in Idaho.
 Unfortunately, Idaho does not do much to help homeowners with these increasing costs.
-The rate at which your taxes will increase is typically not the full amount of the cost of the system, remember that you will also be getting a discount on your next income tax with the installation of these systems, but it still hurts to see the property tax increase.
+The rate at which your taxes will increase is typically not the full cost of the system.
+Remember that you will also be getting a discount on your next income tax with installing these systems, but it still hurts to see the property tax increase.

 Idaho net metering creates more energy than your home needs and supplies some of that energy back to the utility company or reserves it for a time that you need it the most.
 One of the great things about net metering is that it allows you to prepare for a cloudy day or a summer afternoon when you may want to turn down the air conditioner or turn up the heat.

-The Dominion Energy Thermawise program tries to encourage individuals to use energy-efficient systems and appliances in their homes.
+The Dominion Energy Thermawise program encourages individuals to use energy-efficient systems and appliances in their homes.
 This can include everything from a hybrid water heater to solar-assisted water heating.
 Each of the individual appliances and systems you will install is eligible for a different rebate.

 Some of the solar initiatives will offer a credit of $750 or more.
-This is a great option for those that want that little bit of extra financial help when installing the system.
+This is a great option for those who want extra financial help when installing the system.
 Make sure that you double-check all requirements of this system before you sign up, as it could impact your eligibility after the fact.

 The Commercial Idaho solar incentives are strong and will allow for a few extra benefits and loan programs that the residential programs do not offer.
 If a solar panel system could help your company or business with its green initiatives, Idaho is an excellent place to be.

-There are no specific solar incentives in the state of Idaho for nonprofit organizations.
-However, there are tax relief programs for nonprofits, and commercial incentives and loan funding programs apply to nonprofit businesses as well.
-In addition, property tax benefits are another critical incentive for Idaho non-profits to take a look at.
+There are no specific solar incentives for nonprofit organizations in Idaho.
+However, there are tax relief programs for nonprofits, and commercial incentives and loan funding programs apply to nonprofit businesses.
+In addition, property tax benefits are another critical incentive for Idaho nonprofits to consider.

 The Property Tax Exemption for Wind, Solar, and Geothermal Energy products started in 2007.
-However, solar energy was not added to this until 2016.
-At this point, if you are producing solar energy, you do not have to pay property taxes for your commercial space, but you will have to pay 3.5% of gross energy earnings.
+However, solar energy was not added to this exemption until 2016.
+If you are producing solar energy, you do not have to pay property taxes for your commercial space, but you will have to pay 3.5% of gross energy earnings.
 This is still a tremendous reduction in out-of-pocket costs for solar energy producers.